 Profiles define the way your task behaves, and are configured by constants.
 We provide some profiles to let you run your own Docker images, or to use our Blender application.
 Each of those profiles come with a set of constants to configure them, for instance to select the appropriate Docker image to run, or the Blender file to render.

 Depending on the profile, there can be several flavors with different characteristics such as Internet access or inbound connections.
 See the detailed profiles section for more information.

-Disks are used to store the files you want to process and your task results.
+Buckets are used to store the files you want to process and your task results.

 Your application's working directory,

 you write into it will be available as a result on our REST Api.

 Find more information about buckets in the buckets section.

 A task describes the computations to perform on compute nodes.
 A task has the following properties: